 Other studies have found similar results.
 “Estrogens and estrogen receptor are clearly linked to the development and progression of prostate cancer.”

 This is further exacerbated by the xeno-estrogens and other endocrine disruption rampant in our environment.
-In fact, the rise of BPH and prostate cancer correlates clearly with the increase of these in our environment.
+In fact, the rise of BPH and prostate cancer correlates precisely with the increase of these in our environment.
 In The Natural Testosterone Plan, Stephen Buhner states that “Rises in estrogenic pollutants in the environment exactly parallel the increase in prostate disease in men.”

 The prostate doesn’t just have a high affinity for DHT, it also concentrates estrogens.
 To understand why it’s useful to look at fetal development.
 In the center of the prostatic urethra is an indentation called the utricle.
 This is the undeveloped form of the uterus found in men, which retains estrogen receptors.
 Many of the cells surrounding this tissue also have estrogen receptors.